Cortega13/UCLCHEM_Evolving_Physics/README.md

+## TO-DO
+### Simple Summary of branch goal.
+We will modify the Makerates module in order to include temperature, radiation field, and visual extinction as parameters in the system of ODEs.
+Density is already included as a parameter, due to the freefall feature in the main branch of UCLCHEM.
+We will use the Density as a sort of template for including the other physical parameters.
+All physical parameters will have the form P(t) = A+Bt where P is the physical parameter, A & B are input coefficients, and t is the time.

 # UCLCHEM
 `UCLCHEM` is a gas-grain chemical code that propagates the abundances of chemical species through a network of user-defined reactions according to the physical conditions of the gas.
 We provide several physical models to enable the modelling of different astrophysical environments and a utility script `MakeRates` to help the user produce a chemical network from simple lists of reactions and species.